翻譯進度

 Nullable Scope

-If the scope you are passing to a feature is potentially null, you should account for that in your feature's definition.
+So, if the scope you are passing to a feature is potentially null and you want the feature's value resolver to be invoked, you should account for that in your feature's definition.
 A null scope may occur if you check a feature within an Artisan command, queued job, or unauthenticated route.
 Since there is usually not an authenticated user in these contexts, the default scope will be null.

-If you do not always explictly specify your feature scope then you should ensure the scope's type is "nullable" and handle the null scope value within your feature definition logic:
+If you do not always explicitly specify your feature scope then you should ensure the scope's type is "nullable" and handle the null scope value within your feature definition logic:

 1use App\Models\User;